Japanese Wabi-sabi aesthetics inspire Manhattan duplex renovation

 "One of the main challenges was to create a feeling of openness, with 8 foot low ceiling height restrictions.
 This was addressed through the clever use of dropped ceiling planes, floated with lit infinity edges, delivering a taller/grander feel.

-To address sustainability despite poor prior quality and structural limitations, Lilian H. Weinreich Architects was able to completely remodel a contemporary version of the existing building salvaging 30% of the original materials"
+To address sustainability despite poor prior quality and structural limitations, Lilian H. Weinreich Architects was able to completely remodel a contemporary version of the existing building salvaging 30% of the original materials," explained the architects.

 The stairway harmoniously divides the home’s public and private areas.
 The lower level is one large, open space for dining/entertainment, whereas the upper level houses some of the more intimate spaces.
 The private bedroom “quarters” on the upper level, feature rhythmic forms flowing around the central core wall forming a contextual relationship with the adjacent Art Deco building and lake beyond, seen from the window view.